KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

   - **Entropy**
   - **Inversion**
   - **Structural Collapse**
-  Rather than a commentary on divine personality,
+  rather than a commentary on divine personality,
   it reflects dissonance in the field.

 - **Numerical Repetition**